artflow-vr/vr-ui/README.md

 * Others
     * [ ] Improve the `refresh()` method in all layouts.
 It is sometimes very gross, and has been made quickly!
+    * [ ] Move implementation to its own scope.
+The main entry should only be an interface!
     * [ ] Add tests